 "I have already faced the challenges of this new job and have taken part in the FAO (Food and Agriculture Organisation) conference in Rome, the Islamic conference in Istanbul and going to Ethiopia for the African Union to appeal for humanitarian relief for Somalia.

-"I will always have Newman Catholic College in my heart and won't forget my wonderful colleagues."'Hardship and suffering'
+"I will always have Newman Catholic College in my heart and won't forget my wonderful colleagues."